 The TFL Forester reviews the status of SAFE certification and reports on the results from the BC Forest Safety Council website.

-Indicator 7.1.1: Understanding the Nature of Aboriginal Title and Rights
+Indicator 7.1.1: Understanding the Nature of Aboriginal Title and Rights legal requirements related to Aboriginal title and rights, and treaty rights.

 Element: 7.1 Aboriginal and Treaty Rights